MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-work-profile-enroll.md

 14. Review your choices, and then select **Create** to finish creating the restriction.

 ## Enroll devices
 Communicate enrollment steps to device users.
-Users typically don't like enrolling themselves, and are not familiar with the Company Portal app.
+Users typically don't like enrolling themselves, and aren't familiar with the Company Portal app.
 Be sure to provide guidance, including what information to enter.
 For some guidance on communicating with your users, see [Planning guide: Step 5 - Create a rollout plan](../fundamentals/intune-planning-guide.md#step-5---create-a-rollout-plan).

 Users must be signed in to the primary user account on their device when enrolling.
-Enrollment is not supported on secondary user accounts.
+Enrollment isn't supported on secondary user accounts.
 Personal devices previously enrolled with Android device administrator can unenroll, and then re-enroll using the work profile solution.

 > [!TIP]
 > You can remotely return a device to a state where it's ready to enroll again by using the **Retire** function in the admin center.
 To use this remote action, go to **Devices** > **All devices**, and select a device.
 For more information, see [Retire Android device administrator](../remote-actions/devices-wipe.md#android-device-administrator).